gnmandrade/testing-and-learning/README.md

 TODO: Learn how to communicate between processes.

+In addition to the Process class, the second tutorial also exemplified the multiprocessing using the ProcessToolExecutor.
+*This method is reported to be more efficient than the Process Class, at least according to the tutorial page*
+This can be found in the second part of the main code.
+Finally, we test this ProcessToolExecutor in a simple image processing code, comparing sequential and parallel runs.

 ### Pool workarounds
 Several workarounds were tried on the pool functionality, like checking that __name__ == '__main__', but the program always got